lrubitsky/language-group-app/README.md

 - message members in the group

-To install, type the following into the terminal: yarn install createdb lingosquads_development cd server yarn migrate:latest yarn db:seed yarn run dev
+To install, type the following into the terminal:

+- yarn install
+- createdb lingosquads_development
+- cd server
+- yarn migrate:latest
+- yarn db:seed
+- yarn run dev

 You can navigate to the homepage with <http://localhost:3000/>.

 Sign-in with this username/password:
-username:
+email: email@email.com
 password: password

 Technologies used in the site include: